Helena of Serbia, Queen of Hungary

-Helena of Serbia (Јелена/Jelena, Ilona; b. after 1109 - after 1146) was Queen of Hungary and Croatia as the wife of King Béla II.
+Helena of Serbia (Јелена/Jelena, Ilona; 1110 - 1161) was Queen of Hungary and Croatia as the wife of King Béla II.
 After her husband's death, she governed Hungary as regent from 1141 to September 1146 together with her brother, Beloš, during the minority of her eldest son, Géza II, came of age.

 A daughter of Prince Uroš I of Serbia (r. ca. 1112–1145), she was arranged to marry Béla II in 1129 by his cousin, King Stephen II (r.
 1116–1131).
 Her younger sons, Ladislaus II and Stephen IV, also ruled as kings of Hungary.
 She had two other brothers Uroš II and Desa besides Beloš.

 Life

 Early life

 Helena was the daughter of Serbian Grand Prince Uroš I (r. ca. 1112–1145) of the Vukanović dynasty, and Byzantine princess Anna Diogenissa.
 Her father had participated in the Byzantine-Hungarian War (1127–29), on the side of King Stephen II of Hungary.
 The Hungarian Army had destroyed Byzantine Belgrade and penetrated to Naissos (Niš), Serdica (Sofia) and Philippopolis (Plovdiv).

 Around 1129, King Stephen II arranged her marriage with his cousin Béla, who had been blinded on the order of the king's father, King Coloman of Hungary (r.
 1095–1116).
 Béla and his father Almos were blinded, so that they will be removed from the line of succession.
 However, King Stephen was childless and decided to recognise Béla as his successor.
 Uroš I had prior to this suffered to both Hungary and Byzantium, so he happily befriended the Hungarian king.
 King Stephen II granted estates near Tolna to the newly wed couple.